hmes98318/ssh_secure/README.md

 # ssh_secure
-**ssh_secure** is a shell script that helps protect your SSH server from brute-force attacks by maintaining a blacklist of IP addresses involved in suspicious activities.
+**ssh_secure** is a shell script that automatically adds suspicious IP addresses to a blacklist to protect your SSH server from brute-force attacks.

 ## Compatibility

 This script is intended to work on CentOS 7.
 For Rocky Linux 9, additional steps are required to install `tcp_wrappers`.
 Please refer to the following link for guidance: [How to Filter SSH Connections with hosts.allow on Rocky Linux 8](https://zedt.eu/tech/linux/how-to-filter-ssh-connections-with-hosts-allow-on-rocky-linux-8/).

 ## Usage